slamora/brackets-wiki/Preview-Images-Research.md

 * Double click on image adds to working set.
 * FileOpen adds to working set.
 * Save as creates copy of file, updates working set
+    * _[pf] I don't think we get "Save As" for free here, since it currently relies on the Document content and we don't have any APIs that support binary file IO._

 Implementation:
 * add new mode / language: API clients like extensions can check the language / mode